 Trade-off: Standard modules save implementation time but often require additional configuration for special processes.
 If your processes deviate significantly, custom adaptations quickly become expensive and complicate later updates.

-- Practical Tip: Prioritize modules based on expected leverage (e.g. Maintenance reduces downtime costs, Construction Cost Management with the Help of DIN 277 reduces rental costs).
+- Practical tip: Prioritize modules based on expected leverage (e.g., Monitoring speed and braking behavior reduces downtime costs, updated warranty and status fields weekly.
+This visibly reduced reduces rental costs).

-- Limit: Do not confuse helpdesk with Maintenance; helpdesk organizes tickets, maintenance controls technical processes and material management.
+- Boundary: Do not confuse helpdesk with Monitoring speed and braking behavior; helpdesk organizes tickets, maintenance controls technical processes and material management.

 Important: Many providers call themselves CAFM, but are CMMS-centric or primarily space management-Tools.
-Check the depth of functionality, not just module names.
+Examine the depth of functionality, not just module names.

-Next In today's digital age, using software solutions to create e-invoices for landlords is indispensable.
-But which: Establish a module priority list and validate it through two process workshops (FM Operations, IT/ERP).
+Next Subsequently, rigorous testing is conducted to: Establish a list of module priorities and validate it through two process workshops (FM Operations, IT/ERP).
 Then, write integration requirements into your RFP and check references for exactly this module combination; this prevents later functional and cost overhead.

 3. Selection Process: Requirements, RFP, Demo, and Evaluation

 Key takeaway: The selection process ultimately determines the usability and operating costs of a CAFM more than individual features.
-Define requirements so that providers must demonstrate real processes - not just work through feature lists.
+Define requirements in such a way that providers must demonstrate real workflows – not just work through feature lists.

 Important trade-off: Very detailed target specifications ensure functional accuracy, but they often block innovative standard functions of the provider.
 Formulate critical requirements bindingly and desirable as evaluation factors.

-- In today's digital age, using software solutions to create e-invoices for landlords is indispensable.
-But which - Must-have vs. Nice-to-have: List 6 must-haves (e.g., asset master data, offline mobile work orders, SAP synchronization) and 8 nice-to-haves.
+- Subsequently, rigorous testing is conducted to – Must-have vs. Nice-to-have: List 6 must-haves (e.g., asset master data, offline mobile work orders, SAP synchronization) and 8 nice-to-haves.
 Include

-IFC-/BIM requirements, see BIM integration. - Step – RFP Structure: Short project, technical interfaces, Data migration-requirements, SLA specifications, pilot scope, and acceptance criteria.
-Request references with similar scope and integrations.
+IFCBIM requirements, see BIM Integration. - Step – RFP Structure: Short project, technical interfaces, The planning phase is crucial, during which key stakeholders identify objectives, assess needs, and define the project scope.
+This leads to the establishment of timelines and resource allocation.requirements, SLA specifications, pilot scope, and acceptance criteria.
+Request references with a similar scope and integrations.

-- Step – Demo Script: Provide each vendor with the same 8-10 live scenarios (see list below) and request real Data (no mock-ups just on presentation slides).
+- Step – Demo Script: Provide each vendor with the same 8–10 live scenarios (see list below) and request actual Data (no mock-up only on presentation slides).

-- Step – Evaluation Matrix: Weight Criteria in advance (functionality, integration, Security, costs, support).
+- Step – Evaluation Matrix: Weight CAFM software in advance (functionality, integration, Security, costs, support).
 Evaluation sheets should be numerical and calculable.

-- Step – Pilot Contract: Include a mandatory pilot (6–12 weeks) with real data, measurable KPIs, and clear acceptance criteria in the contract.
+- Step – Pilot Contract: Include a mandatory pilot (6–12 weeks) with real into the contract.

-Demo requirements that carry weight: Ask the provider to create work orders live, demonstrate an offline mobile transaction, trigger a SAP parts order, and demonstrate a IFC-room import.
-Missing offline functionality or missing API documentation are immediate exclusion criteria for many operators.
+Demo requirements that tip the scales: Ask the provider to create work orders live, demonstrate an offline mobile transaction, trigger a SAP parts order, and IFCimport a room.
+Missing offline functionality or API documentation are immediate exclusion criteria for many operators.

-Concrete example: In a clinic selection, a demo scenario led to the decision: one provider showed that its mobile app could create work orders even in basement rooms without a connection and synchronize them correctly with SAP upon reconnect.
-A competitor apparently only had an online app – it immediately fell behind in the evaluation, even though its desktop functions were good.
+Concrete example: During a clinic selection, a demo scenario led to the decision: one provider showed that its mobile app creates work orders even in basement areas without a connection and synchronizes them correctly with SAP upon reconnect.
+A competitor apparently only had an online app – it immediately fell back in the evaluation, even though its desktop functions were good.

-Below is a fictional example of a weighted evaluation matrix:
+Below is a fictional example of a weighted scoring matrix:

 | Criterion | Weighting | Planon (1-5) | ARCHIBUS (1-5) | FM:Systems (1-5) | Note |